xavchen515/xavier-onboarding/README.md

 ## Getting Started

+Install the node_modules by running npm install in the terminal.

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev